 Common Reasons for Tooth Extraction

-• Gum Disease: Periodontal disease can lead to loose teeth that may require extraction.
+- Gum Disease: Periodontal disease can lead to loose teeth that may require removal.

-• Impacted Wisdom Teeth: Wisdom teeth often don’t have enough space to emerge properly and may cause pain or dental issues.
+- Impacted Wisdom Teeth: They often don’t have enough space to emerge properly and may cause pain or dental issues.

-• Infection: A severe dental infection, known as an abscess, may necessitate tooth extraction to prevent the infection from spreading.
+- Infection: A severe dental infection, known as an abscess, may necessitate removal to prevent the infection from spreading.

 When Is Wisdom Teeth Removal Necessary?

-Not everyone needs their wisdom teeth removed.
+Not everyone needs theirs removed.
 However, removal is recommended in the following situations:

-• Impaction: When wisdom teeth don’t have enough room to emerge properly, they can become impacted, leading to pain and other issues.
+- Impaction: When teeth don’t have enough room to emerge properly, they can become impacted, leading to pain and other issues.

-• Crowding: Wisdom teeth can cause mouth overcrowding, impacting overall dental health.
+- Crowding: Can cause mouth overcrowding, impacting overall dental health.

-• Infection: In some cases, wisdom teeth can lead to infections, causing pain and discomfort.
+- Infection: In some cases, it can lead to infections, causing pain and discomfort.

-• Gum Problems: Wisdom teeth can create gum problems, including inflammation and infection.
+- Gum Problems: Create gum problems, including inflammation and infection.

-With an oral examination and x-rays of the mouth, Dr. Rabinovich can evaluate the position of the wisdom teeth and predict if there are present or future problems.
+With an oral examination and x-rays of the mouth, Dr. Rabinovich can evaluate the position of them and predict if there are present or future problems.

 After the surgery, you’ll be closely monitored until the anesthesia wears off.
 It’s common to experience some bleeding and discomfort.
 Your oral surgeon will provide post-operative instructions, including dietary restrictions and medication.